EFSA223/MS_Final_Project/README.md

 - Tne Netherlands administrative areas

 I'm working with ratio data.
-The main geometry I'm going to use in point that shows the location of the collision.
-I also use polygons for the administrative areas.
+The main geometry I'm going to use is points that shows the location of the collision, and also polygons for the administrative areas.